Undavalli Caves - ancient cave temples

 First floor can be entered through one of 8 - 9 roughly shaped openings with massive square columns in between.
 Planning and style of sculptures in the first floor shows that this was Buddhist monastery - vihara.
 Part of chambers are primitive rock-cut monastery cells.
 Hall is not completed, it contains 8 columns.
 Here are three separate sanctuaries for Trimurti - Brahma, Vishnu and Shivu, each with a pillared hall in front.
 Trimurti is important concept in Hindu religion - a triad of Brahma, Vishnu and Shiva, embodyment of cosmic functions of creation, maintenance and destruction.

-Walls in the first floor are adorned with frescoes showing scenes from mythological stories and made in 7 - 8th c.
-AD, some paintings here have been done also in later time periods.
+Walls in the first floor are adorned with frescoes showing scenes from mythological stories and made in the 7th - 8th century AD, some paintings here have been done also in later time periods.

 Second floor contains the most amazing sculpture in this temple - a huge, 5 m long statue of Lord Vishnu in his Padmanabha aspect shown in reclining posture.
 Also this statue resembles similar Buddha statues in some other cave temples.
 Sculpture is made out of single block of granite.
 Over Vishnu there is a canopy of multi-hooded Adi-Shesha, king of all nagas, shrine is adorned with numerous other sculptures as well.